RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/domainmanager.md

 default value: None
 format: Standard shell environment variable.
 description: Used to set `OMNIORB_CONFIG` variable before running the process.
 Consult omniORB documentation for further details.

-parameter: `ORB_ENDPOINT`
-required: No
-default value: None
-description: Set the endpoint definition for the DomainManager process.
-Can be used with persistence enabled.
-Consult omniORB documentation for further details.

 parameter: `ORB_INITREF`
 required: No